supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 **Tim**: "For operators listening who know their pricing needs work but feel overwhelmed, what's the one thing they should start doing differently next week?"

-**John**: "Looking ahead, how do you see pricing strategy evolving in attractions?
-What should operators be preparing for?"
+**John**: “Looking ahead, with AI and shifting consumer expectations, how do you see pricing evolving in attractions over the next five years?
+What should operators start preparing for now?”

+**Tim:** “You’ve said pricing should be about creating patterns, not punishments.
+If operators could create just one positive pattern in guest behavior, what should it be?”

 **Themes we explored today:**
 1. Why pricing hygiene comes before dynamic pricing